FrancoAlfano/ml-search-app/README.md

 ### Server
 - That is all for the client, now go to the second terminar and cd into the server/ directory.
-- In the root of the directory create a file name `.env` and add this two lines to it:
+- In the root of the directory create a file name `.env`.
+You can use the provided example file.
+To do so, run `cp .env.example .env` on the root of the client/ and populate the variables with this:
    - `API_BASE_URL=https://api.mercadolibre.com`
    - `ITEMS_SEARCH_PATH=/sites/MLA/search?q=`
 - Use the command `nvm use` to set the correct node version which is v20.9.0, if you do not have it installed you will need to install it to continue.